PascaleBeier/bootstrap-validate/README.md

   - `required`: Requires an input to be filled

 Adding Rules is super easy!
 Have a look at `src/rules`. and [How to Contribute](#contributing).

+## Browser Support

+Works in all recent browsers including IE >= 8, may or may not work below.

+## Motivation

+The main development goal is to provide a super simple API easily usable by non-devs while providing decent browser support, build tooling and omitting jQuery.
+I mean we all love ES6+ right?

 ## Download